Release Notes#

 New Prototype of D‑Wave’s Next-Generation QPU Available#

-In the Advantage2 topology, Zephyr, each qubit is coupled to 20 other qubits, up from 15 in the Advantage QPU.
+In the topology of the Advantage2 QPU, the Zephyr™ topology, each qubit is coupled to 20 other qubits, up from 15 in the Advantage QPU.

 For more information about the Zephyr topology, see this release note and the Zephyr Graph section in Getting Started with D-Wave Solvers.